Saraswati River: Revival

-In 2015, Reuters reported that "members of the Rashtriya Swayamsevak Sangh, a right-wing Hindutva paramilitary organisation, know that proof of the physical existence of the Vedic river would bolster their concept of a golden age of Hindu Indian Subcontinent."
+In 2015, Reuters reported that "members of the Rashtriya Swayamsevak Sangh know that proof of the physical existence of the Vedic river would bolster their concept of a golden age of Hindu Indian Subcontinent."
 The Bharatiya Janata Party Government had therefore ordered archaeologists to search for the river.

 According to the government of Indian state of Haryana, research and satellite imagery of the region has confirmed to have found the lost river when water was detected during digging of the dry river bed at Yamunanagar.
-Surveys and satellite photographs confirm that there was once a great river that rose in the Himalayas, entered the plains of Haryana, flowed through the Thar-Cholistan desert of Rajasthan and eastern Sindh (running roughly parallel to the Indus) and then reached the sea in the Rann of Kutchh in Gujarat.
-The strange marshy landscape of the Rann of Kutchh is partly due to the fact that it was once the estuary of a great river.
+According to Bhadra et al. (2009), surveys and satellite photographs confirm that there was once a great river that rose in the Himalayas, entered the plains of Haryana, flowed through the Thar-Cholistan desert of Rajasthan and eastern Sindh (running roughly parallel to the Indus) and then reached the sea in the Rann of Kutch in Gujarat, with the strange marshy landscape of the Rann of Kutchh is partly due to the fact that it was once the estuary of a great river.

 The government constituted Haryana Sarasvati Heritage Development Board (HSHDB) had conducted a trial run on 30 July 2016 filling the river bed with 100 cuft/s of water which was pumped into a dug-up channel from tubewells at Uncha Chandna village in Yamunanagar.
 The water is expected to fill the channel until Kurukshetra, a distance of 40 kilometres.
 Once confirmed that there is no obstructions in the flow of the water, the government proposes to flow in another 100 cuft/s after a fortnight.
 At that time, there were also plans to build three dams on the river route to keep it flowing perennially.

-In 2021, the Chief Minister of the State of Haryana stated that over 70 organizations were involved with researching the Saraswati River's heritage, and that the river "is still flowing underground from Adi Badri and up to Kutch in Gujarat."
+In 2021, the Chief Minister of Haryana stated that over 70 organizations were involved with researching the Saraswati River's heritage, and that the river "is still flowing underground from Adi Badri and up to Kutch in Gujarat."

 The Saraswati revival project of Haryana seeks to build channels and dams along the route of the lost river in Haryana, and develop it as a tourist and pilgrimage circuit.
-Joint efforts by several states enroute, from the origin of its initial tributaries in Uttarakhand and Himachal, to its paleodelta in Gujarat with ancient dock at Lothal (one of the southernmost sites of the ancient Indus-Saraswati Valley civilisation with trade links to Mesopotamia and Sumer), via Haryana, Punjab, Rajasthan, are on to map and revive the flow till Gujarat and build religious tourism and irrigation-cum-flood control facilities along the way.
+Joint efforts by several states en route, from the origin of its initial tributaries in Uttarakhand and Himachal, to its paleodelta in Gujarat with ancient dock at Lothal (one of the southernmost sites of the ancient Indus Valley Civilisation with trade links to Mesopotamia and Sumer), via Haryana, Punjab, Rajasthan, are on to map and revive the flow till Gujarat and build religious tourism and irrigation-cum-flood control facilities along the way.

-International Saraswati Festival, organised by the Haryana Saraswati Heritage Development Board (HSHDB), is an annual 5-day international-level festival held in the last week of January in honor of Sarasvati River as a manifestation of Hindu goddess Saraswati, during which the annual pilgrimage along the Saraswati route is organised through various ghats on religious tirthas and Indus Valley civilization sites.
+International Saraswati Festival, organised by the Haryana Saraswati Heritage Development Board (HSHDB), is an annual 5-day international-level festival held in the last week of January in honor of Sarasvati River as a manifestation of Hindu goddess Saraswati, during which the annual pilgrimage along the Saraswati route is organised through various ghats on religious tirthas and Indus Valley Civilization sites.